“Man's many desires are like the small metal coins

 –Sathya Sai Baba

-Rahu and Ketu are the lunar nodes.
-They are not planets but shadow points where eclipses can occur and they can be thought of as shadow planets.
+Rahu and Ketu are the lunar nodes and are counted among the nine planets of Vedic astrology.
+They are not actually planets but shadow points where eclipses can occur and they can be thought of as shadow planets.
 Rahu is the shadow point in the northern hemisphere caused by the orbit of the Moon crossing the ecliptic.
 Ketu is the point where the Moon's orbit crosses the ecliptic in the southern hemisphere.
 Both of these nodes are impregnated with subtle energies.

 According to Vedic mythology there was a demon serpent, Naga Vasuki, who rules the underworld.
 The demons and the gods were fighting a war for the control of the universe.
 Naga Vasuki decided he would help the Gods find the nectar of immortality, known in Sanskrit as the Amrita.
 The great serpent's body was used as an instrument for churning the ocean where the nectar was hidden.
 When the Gods found the Amrita they wanted to keep the nectar from the demons.
 However, Naga Vasuki secretly drank from the nectar of immortality.
 Lord Vishnu, the creator of the universe, became very angry when he discovered this and threw a disc at Naga Vasuki.
 As a result the serpent was cut in two, but because the serpent had already tasted the nectar he continued to live.
 The head of the serpent became Rahu, and his tail is known as Ketu.